How to Get a Construction Materials Trading License in Dubai

 Zero corporate and personal income tax

-Streamlined licence issuance and renewal processes
+Streamlined license issuance and renewal processes

 Access to warehousing and logistics facilities within the zone